Zara Si Zindagi: Plot

 Amit somehow earns money which he did so by the advice of a friend of his named Dilip.
 Tilak wants to know Dilip's identity.
 He ran away from home seeking him.
 Jaggu (Kusum's father) abandons their home and doesn't return for so many days.
 Kusum comes to Rakesh's house with her bag and baggage to live there, as her father's information is not known, where he has gone.
 Kusum gets a new job of baby-sitting, but gets fired quickly for losing the baby while buying a toy as she kept the baby in baby-stroller outside the toy shop.
 Actually the baby has been kidnapped by Amit, Amit fetches the baby to Rakesh and tells that their days of hardship and starving are over because he will demand ransom from that baby's parents.
 Kusum notices that the baby was that baby for whom she was doing the baby-sitting job.
 Kusum takes the baby from Amit and goes to its parents' house to return it.
 Rakesh beats Amit and asks him who Dilip is.
 Amit replies that there is no one named Dilip, his own negative mentality is Dilip.
 Rakesh expels him from the house and warns him not to return.

 Kusum loves Rakesh, she tells this to a dumb artist Arun, a man whom both Rakesh and Kusum first met in a park.

 Once Pratap tries to strangle Kusum in a stage play, later at night Pratap comes to Kusum's house and apologizes to her, Pratap tells her that he wants to marry her.
 Kusum agrees to marry to Pratap on a condition, and the condition is, Rakesh will have to be provided a job by Pratap's industrialist father Mohanlal Sharma.
 Rakesh does not take the job as he realises that Pratap is Mohanlal's son and Mohanlal tells that Kusum is his son's girlfriend.
 Pratap threatens to kill himself if Kusum does not want to marry him.
 Kusum agrees, but later sees Rakesh singing in a park while on a drive with Pratap, she gets down from the car and tells Rakesh that she will abide by whatever he wants, meanwhile Pratap leaves that place angrily and starts driving his car, not taking Kusum.

-Amit is now a husband of a rich woman and Tilak has turned into a mad beggar.
+Amit is now a husband of a rich woman and Tilak has turned into a beggar who is mentally ill.
 The film ends with Rakesh and Kusum hugging in the park.
 Pratap gives the neck-chain bought by himself for marriage with Kusum to a street-beggar as alms in hot temperament.